Maine Approves Telehealth Coverage Parity, Embraces RPM Programs

 To qualify for coverage, a telehealth service should meet six conditions:

-Prior authorization is required for telehealth offerings most effective if prior approval is needed for the corresponding covered fitness care carrier.
+The fitness care service is otherwise blanketed beneath an enrollee’s health plan.
+The healthcare carrier delivered by telehealth is similar to the one introduced through an in-person session.
+Prior authorization is required for telehealth offerings, which are most effective if prior approval is needed for the corresponding covered fitness care carrier.
 An in-character consultation before the delivery of services via telehealth isn’t always required.
+Coverage for telehealth offerings isn’t constrained in any way based on geography, vicinity, or distance for travel.

-The provider shall offer coverage for the treatment of or extra folks who’re enrolled in the provider’s fitness plan at an equal time through telehealth, including counseling for substance use problems regarding opioids.
+The carrier shall require that a medical evaluation be performed individually or through telehealth before the provider can write a blanket prescription.
+The provider shall offer coverage for the treatment of additional folks who are enrolled in the provider’s fitness plan at the same time through telehealth, including counseling for substance use problems regarding opioids.

 Related Posts